bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Referencing an Existing Grant Request {#request-existing}

-If the client has a reference handle from a previously granted request, it MAY send that reference in the "reference" field.
+If the RC has a reference handle from a previously granted request, it MAY send that reference in the "reference" field.
 This field is a single string.